 PlaqueOff have a fantastic range of products that are specifically designed to remove and prevent bad breath, tartar and plaque.
 Their Dental Care Bones are available in a variety of tasty flavours including Bacon, Turkey & Cranberry, Chicken & Pumpkin and Veggie Infusion - yum!
 The ProDen Powder is a dietary supplement that is added to your dogs wet or dry food once a day.
 Both of these products are made from sustainably harvested Sea Kelp and Seaweed which has been proven to significantly compliment dogs daily dental hygiene.
 Packed with important vitamins and minerals whilst being free from any nasty ingredients like artificial preservatives or gluten, these are another healthy option to keep those teeth sparkling!

 Many natural treats are great for dental health, thanks to their chewy texture and long lasting nature.
 Not only are they ideal for fresh breath and clean teeth, but natural treats are full of important ingredients like vitamins, protein, great for the immune system and digestive health.
 Check out some of our favourites, the Kai Kuri Veal Neck Bone not only improves oral health, but it's made from ethically sourced Veal and is air dried to preserve all of those healthy nutrients whilst getting rid any pathogens.
-We love the Small Marrow Bones by Nutriment, Tripe Sticks and Turkey Necks, and the Antler Chews by Green & Wilds, these will certainly keep your dog occupied for some time whilst also cleaning their teeth!
+We love the Small Marrow Bones, Tripe Sticks and Turkey Necks, and the Antler Chews by Green & Wilds, these will certainly keep your dog occupied for some time whilst also cleaning their teeth!